daniel-robotics4/WRO-SuperNova/README.md

    - [7.
 Example: Event Handling Logic](#7-example-event-handling-logic)
    - [8.
 Usage Instructions](#8-usage-instructions)

-The Project
+the Project
 ===
-Our project consists of creating an automated land vehicle capable of navigating an environment marked by colored obstacles.
-The vehicle takes different paths depending on the color of the obstacle.
+Our project consists of creating an automated land vehicle capable of navigating an environment marked by colored obstacles. the vehicle takes different paths depending on the color of the obstacle.
 We use an Arduino-based program (C++) that includes codes for the ultrasonic sensors (hc-sr04), which can detect objects at a predetermined distance.
 When an obstacle is detected, the sensors send a signal to the Arduino circuit board, which then directs the vehicle’s movement system to turn det either clockwise or counterclockwise, as pre-established.
 Additionally, the vehicle is equipped with a camera module (Pixy v2) to detect colored obstacles and avoid them based on their color

-The core of the system is based on the Arduino Mega microcontroller, which provides a versatile platform with sufficient input/output pins and processing capability to manage multiple sensors and actuators for basic robotics applications.
-The vehicle features a DC motor equipped with an encoder, allowing for precise feedback on wheel rotation to enable closed-loop speed and distance control.
+the core of the system is based on the Arduino Mega microcontroller, which provides a versatile platform with sufficient input/output pins and processing capability to manage multiple sensors and actuators for basic robotics applications. the vehicle features a DC motor equipped with an encoder, allowing for precise feedback on wheel rotation to enable closed-loop speed and distance control.
 Four ultrasonic sensors are strategically mounted to the vehicle, giving comprehensive environmental awareness by measuring distances to obstacles in front and on both sides.
-A motor driver shield is used to manage power delivery and control signals to the motor, while a servomotor handles steering actuation.
-The chassis for this vehicle was custom-designed using 3D modeling software and subsequently fabricated with a 3D printer.
+A motor driver shield is used to manage power delivery and control signals to the motor, while a servomotor handles steering actuation. the chassis for this vehicle was custom-designed using 3D modeling software and subsequently fabricated with a 3D printer.

-## The Challenge
+## the Challenge
-Teams are challenged to create, assemble, and program a robotic car that can drive itself around a racetrack that is dynamically altered for every round.
-There are two primary objectives in the competition: finishing laps with randomized obstacles and pulling off a flawless parallel parking manoeuvre.
+Teams are challenged to create, assemble, and program a robotic car that can drive itself around a racetrack that is dynamically altered for every round. there are two primary objectives in the competition: finishing laps with randomized obstacles and pulling off a flawless parallel parking manoeuvre.
 Teams must incorporate cutting-edge robotics ideas with an emphasis on innovation and dependability, such as computer vision, sensor fusion, and kinematics.

 This challenge emphasizes all aspects of the engineering process, including: